Queen Elizabeth National Park

 Kazinga Channel: The park is bisected by the Kazinga Channel, a 32-kilometer-long natural waterway that connects Lake George to Lake Edward.
 The channel is a hotspot for wildlife viewing, as animals gather along its banks to drink and cool off.
 Boat cruises along the channel offer an opportunity to see hippos, crocodiles, waterbirds, and other animals up close.

-Kyambura Gorge (Valley of Apes):
+Kyambura Gorge (Valley of Apes)

 Located on the eastern side of the park, Kyambura Gorge is a stunning natural formation formed by the erosion of the savanna; It is also known as the “Valley of Apes” due to the habituated chimpanzee communities living in the area, offering visitors a chance to track and observe these intelligent primates.